Rose Franklin's Perennial & Butterfly Farm

 With Monarch numbers plummeting in recent years, there is a chance this beautiful butterfly will be added to the Endangered Species List.
 Some people think this would be good.
 But I think there are reasons it shouldn't be added.
 You'll find my take on this controversial topic near the bottom of this page.

-The U.S. Fish & Wildlife Service is proposing to add the Monarch butterfly to the Endangered Species List and intends to limit the number of monarchs that can be sold per year by butterfly farmers like myself.
-I urge you to read the following and then to please submit a comment to the U.S. Fish & Wildlife Service asking that butterfly farmers be permitted to sell more than 250 monarchs per year and that we also be permitted to ship interstate orders.
-If a LOT of requests aren't made, we will most likely be unable to ship monarch caterpillars to you next year.
+The U.S. Fish & Wildlife Service is proposing to add the Monarch butterfly to the Endangered Species List as a threatened species and intends to limit the number of monarchs that can be sold per year by butterfly farmers like myself.
+I urge you to read the following and then to please submit a comment to the U.S. Fish & Wildlife Service asking that (1) the U.S. Fish & Wildlife Service NOT add the Monarch to the Endangered Species List, (2) that if it is added, that butterfly farmers be permitted to sell more than 250 monarchs per year and (3) that butterfly farmers also be permitted to ship interstate orders.
+If a LOT of comments aren't submitted and the Fish & Wildlife lists the Monarch, we will most likely be unable to ship monarch caterpillars to you next year.
 Once you read the info below, please click on the link at the bottom of the article to submit your comment.
-And remember, all comments must be received by March 12, 2025.
+And remember, all comments must be received by May 19, 2025.

 Have you heard that the U.S. Fish and Wildlife Service intends to add the monarch butterfly to the Endangered Species List as a threatened species?
 They do, and they are now proposing that these rules will apply: (1) no more than 250 monarchs could be reared per year by any individual or by any facility, (2) that no more than 250 monarchs per year could be sold from any facility (like a butterfly farm), and (3) monarchs would not be permitted to be shipped across any state line.